 Awarded to the student who has obtained the highest overall standing in their first year, normally in a Science program, and who has at the same time given evidence of a well-rounded personality indicated by interest and participation in activities outside her or his studies.

-The J Alexander and Marion G Barker Langford Scholarship (two awards up to $1,200 each)
+The J Alexander and Marion G Barker Langford Scholarship (one award up to $1,200)

 Completion year of study: 1 or 2